68 Projects

 Project #61 investigates how the capture, analysis and use of data can contribute to waste

-reduction, quality assurance and improvement of efficiency and effectiveness in the building
+reduction, quality assurance, safety, and improvement of efficiency and effectiveness in the building

 industry.
 The project aims to understand: